In this post, you will learn how to read knitting patterns for beginners.

 The more intricate the pattern design, the more complicated the instructions.

-That’s why it is important to read the instructions carefully and work each step between commas as a complete step.
+That’s why it is important for new knitters to read the pattern instructions carefully and work each step between commas as a complete step.

 Then look at your work and think about what you are doing.

 - Knitting cast-on methods.

 - How to knit the purl stitch.

 - Basic stitches